iifl-logo

 HEB Aircraft battery was type tested and approved for bulk manufacture in the year 1981.
 Over the years, design features and product range for all the three services have been constantly upgraded to suit Indian conditions and improvements in life achieved through in-house R&D.

-The principal customers of the Company are the Department of Defence Supplies and VSSC / ISRO and therefore the Company is subject to certain provisions of the Official

-Secrets Act, 1923.
+The principal customers of the Company are the Department of Defence Supplies and VSSC / ISRO and therefore the Company is subject to certain provisions of the Official Secrets Act, 1923.
 The Company also requires prior permission from Ministry of Defence for export to other countries.

 The Defence applications require high reliability products including mid-life upgradation of technology to meet the global challenges and any eventual system obsolescence.

-DRDOs and Defence establishments have technology driven applications and provide us opportunities for even ab initio Engineering development which acts as a catalyst for the growth of our Company.
-The procurement policy currently pursued by the Government with thrust on Indigenization and "Atmanirbhar" in Defence procurement, encourages the domestic manufacturing sector and it augurs well for our Company with Design, Development, manufacturing cum testing capability to perform better.
-HEB is a manufacturer of hi-tech batteries for use in Army, Navy, Air force and launch vehicles.
-The Company has a strong base of in-house R&D to design, develop and establish the manufacture of alkaline electrolyte-based silver zinc, nickel cadmium and seawater-based silver chloride magnesium for stringent applications such as under water propulsion, control guidance, communication, emergency starting, rail-road, industrial and aerospace applications.
-The Company regularly undertakes development activity and establishes the technology for the manufacture of electrochemical systems, for use in many critical applications.
+HEB is a manufacturer of hi-tech batteries for use in Defence and other applications.
+The Company has a strong base of in-house R&D to design, develop and establish the manufacture of alkaline electrolyte-based silver zinc, nickel cadmium and seawater- based silver chloride magnesium batteries for power intense demanding applications such as under water propulsion, control guidance, communication, emergency starting, rail-road, industrial and aerospace applications.
+The Company regularly undertakes development activity and establishes the technology for the manufacture of electrochemical system, for use in many mission-critical applications.

-The back–up power requirement is rapidly growing in Defence with the induction of advanced machinery/ weaponry.
+The back - up power requirement is rapidly growing in Defence with the induction of advanced machinery/ weaponry.
 The Company received a number of awards for establishment of technology and Indigenization.

 Supplementing the existing potential, the Energy sector at large, needs Energy Storage systems (ESS) like Flow Battery (FB) commensurate with Power Generation units like Fuel Cells (FC) and in turn, the resultant thrust on Green Energy cum Hydrogen Economy (Indian mission towards e-mobility).
-Currently, the company is working on such thrust areas of global significance which provides the needed impetus to a great extent, for the growth and further prospects of our Company.
+Currently, the company is working on such

 ii.
 OPPORTUNITIES AND THREATS Opportunities

-A major player in silver zinc battery for Defence.
+• A major player in silver zinc battery for Defence.

-In–house capability for technology development.
+• In - house capability for technology development.

-Part of established business group.
-Dedicated talented pool of human resource with scientific and engineering background.
+• Dedicated talented pool of human resource with scientific and engineering background.

-Availability of dedicated Production cum Testing facility for the Manufacture of High-Power Batteries for Strategic Defence Applications.
+• Availability of dedicated Production cum Testing facility for the Manufacture of High-Power Batteries for Strategic Defence Applications.

-Huge capital expenditure planned by the Government of India for Batteries and ESS, in the Energy sector.
+• Huge capital expenditure planned by the Government of India for Batteries and ESS, in the Energy sector.

-High growth potential projected for E-mobility, Green Hydrogen and clean energy.
+• High growth potential projected for E-mobility, Green Hydrogen and clean energy.

 Threats

-Price rise in input materials.
+• Price rise in input materials.

-Import restriction and / or delays in receipt of critical materials / components.
+• Import restriction and/or delays in receipt of critical materials/ components.

-Change in Government policy of procurement, especially by Defence Departments.
+• Change in Government policy of procurement, especially by Defence Departments.

 iii.
 SEGMENT WISE OR PRODUCT WISE PERFORMANCE

-HEBs revenue grew at a CAGR of 12 % over the last five years FY 2019-2024, backed by the Governments thrust on the Defence sector as well as its focus on awarding orders to indigenous players.
-In FY 2023 - 24, the revenue had dropped by 17 % Year on Year basis of 77.23 crores.
-The Company has a confirmed order book of around
+HEBs revenue grew at a CAGR of 14% over the last ten years from FY 2015-16 to FY 2024-25, backed by the Governments thrust on the Defence sector as well as its focus on awarding orders to indigenous players.
+In FY 2024-25, the revenue had increased by 4.6% Year on Year basis of Rs 80.75 crores.
+The Company has a confirmed order book of around Rs 62.68 crores with a possible order value of Rs 101 Crores to be realized within

-58.46 Crores to be realized within the next 06 months, to be executed over the next 12-18 months period, providing adequate revenue visibility cum turnover possibility for FY 2024 – 25.
+the next 6 months, to be executed over the next 12-18 months period, compared to the previous year (FY 2023 - 24) opening order book of Rs 35.73 crores, providing adequate revenue visibility cum turnover possibility for FY 2025 - 26.

 Customer